HandCash/handcash-connect-sdk-docs/docs/user-profile.md

 ## Preferences

-All Connect Apps access to the user preferences in order to offer a customized experience inside the apps.
+All Connect Apps will have access the user preferences in order to offer a customized experience inside the app.

 ```javascript
 const userProfile = await cloudAccount.getProfile();